What Are the Chances of Winning a DUI Case?

 Outcome: Not Guilty of DUI-alcohol after a three-hour deliberation in Atlanta traffic court.

-Case #3 Charged with DUI After Hitting a Telephone Pole in Atlanta DUI Court
+Case #3 Charged in Atlanta Municipal Court With DUI After Hitting a Telephone Pole

 Outcome: Acquittal of all DUI charges

-Description: After failing to dim his headlights and rolling through a stop sign, our client was pulled over by a Forsyth County DUI task force officer.
+Description: After failing to dim his headlights and after rolling through a stop sign, our client was pulled over by a Forsyth County DUI task force officer.
 Our client took the implied consent breathalyzer test, but requested an independent blood test at Northside Hospital, located approximately 30 minutes from the Forsyth County jail.
 The officer refused to accommodate his request, saying our client needed to choose a closer facility.
-Despite the fact that our client was familiar with Northside Hospital, and wanted to obtain his independent blood test at this facility, he was taken to the small hospital in Cumming for his blood test, where the reading showed a 0.18% BAC.
+Even though our client was familiar with Northside Hospital, and wanted to obtain his independent blood test at this facility, he was taken to the small hospital in Cumming for his blood test, where the reading showed a 0.18% BAC.

 Outcome: DUI dismissed in exchange for a reduced charge